geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 It's tiny grad, it's totally separate.
 Like if you're using triton or CUDA, you're using the CUDA backend, you're not using the tiny backend.
 Tiny grad is like a new device.
-You do like .tiny, device = tiny, all that stuff.
+You do like.tiny, device = tiny, all that stuff.
-So if you want raw CUDA, you're going to have to do it using like tinygrad's abstractions, .torch's abstractions.
+So if you want raw CUDA, you're going to have to do it using like tinygrad's abstractions,.torch's abstractions.
 But yeah, for now, that stuff's not going to be supported.

 ##### **Chenyu** [[00:10:37](https://www.youtube.com/watch?v=hIWzGyEX2do&t=634)]